 Starting early could also give you time to plan and avoid costly mistakes.
 You’ll have plenty of time to apply for financial aid ahead of deadlines and employ strategies that can help you receive more aid.

-edicate time to learn and work on your financial aid applications.
-“Research the process, apply, and then figure out which type of financial aid package is right for you through further research and seeking counsel,” Randolph said.
+“Research the process, apply and then figure out which type of financial aid package is right for you through further research and seeking counsel,” Randolph said.

 As you’re wrapping your head around the process involved for financial aid, it helps to know what resources are at your disposal.

-- The help section of the FAFSA.ed.gov site answers many tricky questions parents and students might have.
+- The help section of the FAFSA.ed.gov site, which answers many tricky questions parents and students might have.

-- The Financial Aid Shopping Sheet helps students quickly understand and compare financial aid offers from different colleges.
+- The College Financing Plan from the U.S. Department of Education, which helps students quickly understand and compare financial aid offers from different colleges.

 You don’t have to wait until your FAFSA is filed and processed to get an idea of what kind of financial aid and assistance you can expect.
-You can use the FAFSA4caster tool on the official FAFSA site to project the amount of financial aid for which you’d be eligible.
+You can use the FAFSA4caster tool to project the amount of financial aid for which you’d be eligible.